 'Destry Rides Again', also in 1939, was a Western parody, in which Stewart co-starred with Marlene Dietrich and in which she sang her famous song "The Boys In the Back Room".
 Off-screen, Stewart, still a single man, had a passionate but short-lived romance with his co-star.

-1940 proved to be a busy and important year for James Stewart.
+The Philadelphia Story1940 was a busy and important year for James Stewart.
 After successfully branching out into regular radio broadcasting with "Lux Radio Theater," and "The Screen Guild Theater" he made a number of movies including 'The Shop Around the Corner'and 'The Mortal Storm', both with Margaret Sullavan again, and then he played in one of the films which defined his career, 'The Philadelphia Story' co-starring Cary Grant and Katharine Hepburn.
-In this classic screwball comedy, directed by George Cukor, Stewart plays a reporter who gets involved with the society wedding story he is supposed to be covering.
+In this classic screwball comedy, again directed by George Cukor, Stewart plays a reporter who gets involved with the society wedding story he is supposed to be covering.
 All three stars gave superlative performances and Stewart was awarded the Academy Award for Best Actor in 1941.
 It turned out to be his only competitive Academy Award win.

 He showed his acting versatility in 1950 with a light comedy 'Harvey' in which he plays a lovable soak called Elwood P. Dowd whose best friend is a six foot invisible rabbit.
 He also appeared in a series of realistic Westerns directed by Anthony Mann such as 'Winchester '73 ' in 1950, 'The Naked Spur' in 1953, 'The Far Country' in 1954 and 'The Man from Laramie' the following year, all of which further developed the darker, edgier side of his screen persona.